 Day 7: Haltwhistle to Housesteads, 7 miles.
 A spectacular day with breathtaking views, spectacular walking, impressive sections of the Wall, and Housesteads, the incomparable Roman fort with ruins of granaries, baths, latrines, a hospital, and the surrounding community.
 Inn accommodations.
 Meals provided: B, L.

-Day 8: Housesteads to Chesters, 10 miles.
+Day 8: Housesteads to Brocolitia, 7 miles.
 Another spectacular day beginning with Vindolanda, the most important historical site in Britain with thousands of artifacts depicting everyday life in Roman Britannia.
-Leaving Vindolanda, we pass by the Sewingshields Crags and Brocolitia Fort before a visit to the Chesters Fort, home to the Roman cavalry.
-Inn accommodations.
+Leaving Vindolanda, we return to Housesteads and pass by the Sewingshields Crags and Brocolitia Fort where a bus takes us to our local inn accommodations.
 Meals provided: B, L.

 Day 9: Chesters to Corbridge, 7 miles.
-We hike to Heavenfield, site of a 7th century battle, then finally leave the Wall for a delightful walk through field and forest to the picturesque small towns of Acomb, Hexham, and Corbridge with a stop at impressive Hexham Abbey.
+First we visit Chesters Fort, home to the Roman cavalry and the site of Roman bath ruins.
+We then hike to Heavenfield, site of a 7th century battle, then finally leave the Wall for a delightful walk through field and forest to the picturesque small towns of Acomb, Hexham, and Corbridge with a stop at impressive Hexham Abbey.
 Inn accommodations.
 Meals provided: B, L.

 Day 11: Return home.